chrismgeorge/2D_3D/README.md

 - I have yet to figure out why all the averaged colors are greyish.
 - I have yet to make new images of the already segmented images and then segment those images further.
 - I have yet to match the segmented object to the correct Maya shape.
+- Find way to optimize getting the x, y, width, height, and color. ~2-3 mins for big pics right now